kubevela/kubevela/docs/en/concepts.md

 ![alt](resources/how-it-works.png)

-This design make it possible for platform team to enforce best practices by *coding* platform capabilities into templates, and leverage them to expose end users with a *PaaS-like* experience (*i.e. app-centric abstractions, self-service workflow etc*).
+This design make it possible for platform team to enforce best practices by *coding* platform capabilities into templates, and leverage them to expose a *PaaS-like* experience (*i.e. app-centric abstractions, self-service workflow etc*) to end users.

 Also, as programmable components, these templates can be updated or extended easily per your needs at any time.